 - Face can turn red, facial expressions become tense

 - Baby has reached their limit, needs consoling

 If you find that your baby is showing late signs of hunger, it is important to calm your baby before attempting to breastfeed.
 Try skin-to-skin, swaddling or other soothing techniques.
-A crying baby can have difficulty latching, which can be stressful to mother and baby.
+A crying baby can have difficulty latching, which can be stressful for parent and baby.